Quantum-Software-Development/statistical-measures/README.md

 ## Running the Analysis

 To run either version of the code, follow these steps:
 1. Ensure you have Python installed on your system.
 2. Install the required libraries:
    - For the concise version: `pip install pandas`
    - For the comprehensive version: `pip install pandas numpy scipy matplotlib seaborn`
+3. Place the `biscobis-statistical-measures.csv` file in the same directory as the Python script.
+4. Run the script using Python.